Chevron left

 Grasping the influence of anxiety, particularly negative feelings, serves as a helpful initial step towards mitigating pre-surgery anxiety.
 Hospitals sometimes provide special support, such as support groups, to help patients cope with their surgery anxiety.
 By recognizing that pre-surgery anxiety is a common experience, you can begin to develop strategies to relieve this stress and set your mind at ease.

-The Psychological Impact of Surgery Anxiety
+The Psychological Impact of Preoperative Anxiety

 Surgery anxiety can have a significant impact on both mental and physical health.
 It can lead to: